hpcc-systems/HPCC-Kube/aws/README.md

 Elastic Kubernetes Service (EKS)

 ## configmap
-Properites files for generate environment.xml
+Properites files for generating environment.xml

 ## nfs
 An old Replicationcontroller with NFS sample.
 Just keep it here for reference